- BlackBerry starts the ball rolling

 Across other verticals, the same principle applies.
 You might want to send your customers notifications about expected delivery times or even ask them for a product review when it has arrived.
 These pushes can be automated very simply and strengthen the bond between your brand and the customer.

-Use cases for push notifications in digital marketing
+Use cases and best practices for push notifications in digital marketing

 We think about push notifications as having three distinct, audience-centered goals; acquire, engage, retain.
 When we begin working with a new client it’s crucial to us that we help them achieve these core marketing objectives.